How to eat low carb as a vegan

 Which is healthier and easier to follow long term: a low-carb vegan diet or a keto vegan diet?

 Although keto vegan diets are popular, they don’t allow much flexibility.
 For some, eating this way all the time can make it difficult to meet essential nutrition needs.
-A low-carb vegan diet, as opposed to a vegan keto diet, includes more foods — such as beans and other legumes — making it easier to get the nutrition you need and stick with this plan long term.
+A low-carb vegan diet, as opposed to a vegan keto diet, includes more foods — such as beans and other legumes — making it easier to get the nutrition you need and stick with this plan long term.13

 Most vegan diets are high in carbs because they include lots of grains and legumes.
-By contrast, a low-carb vegan diet can provide anywhere from 30-100 grams of net carbs per day, depending how strict you want or need to be.
-13vegan tofu scramble or even full keto days on a regular basis if you desire!
-If you have diabetes or want to lose weight, aim for less than 50 grams of net carbs most days in order to maximize results.14 If you don’t have diabetes, you can experiment with eating different amounts of carbs until you figure out what works best for you.
+By contrast, a low-carb vegan diet can provide anywhere from 30-100 grams of net carbs per day, depending on how strict you want or need to be.
+14vegan tofu scramble or even full keto days on a regular basis if you desire!
+If you have diabetes or want to lose weight, aim for less than 50 grams of net carbs most days in order to maximize results.15 If you don’t have diabetes, you can experiment with eating different amounts of carbs until you figure out what works best for you.

 3. Eat healthy fats

 On a low-carb diet, fat provides most of your calories, and a vegan version is no exception.
 In fact, another name for your new way of eating could be low-carb, high-fat vegan, or LCHF vegan.

-You can enjoy several healthy, tasty plant fats on a LCHF vegan diet, including olive oil, macadamia nut oil, and coconut oil or cream.
+You can enjoy several healthy, tasty plant fats on a LCHF vegan diet, including olive oil, avocado oil, macadamia nut oil, and coconut oil or cream.
 Cocoa butter, found in chocolate, is great too.

 4. Choose nutrient-dense plants